wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.8.8.2 =
+* [Fix] Addressed a PHP warning of undefined variable when parsing a query string looking for search term keywords (thank you, [inndesign](https://wordpress.org/support/topic/line-747-and-line-1574-undefined)).

 = 4.8.8.1 =
 * [Update] The Privacy Mode option under Slimstat > Settings > Tracker now controls the fingerprint collection mechanism as well.
 If you have this option enabled to comply with European privacy laws, your visitors' IP addresses will be masked and they won't be fingerprinted (thank you, Peter).
 * [Update] Improved handling of our local DNS cache to store hostnames when the option to convert IP addresses is enabled in the settings.